Laguna1989/obsidian_notes/Learnings/books/Emily Bache - The Coding Dojo Handbook.md

 - One can’t discuss a form without code.
 And there cannot be code without tests.
 The code is the design and code without tests does not exist.
 - The Master can’t be a master of every form
 - Come without your relics: Of course you know how and why to do it.
 The point is to do it right now and to explain it to others
-- Learn again (easier when you are together with someone who is learning it for the first time
+- Learn again (easier when you are together with someone who is learning it for the first time)
 - Slow down.
 Learning will force you to slow down anyway.
-You cannot learn something new and be faster at the same time
+You cannot learn something new and be faster at the same time.
-- Throw Yourself in a prepared Kata, if you find yourself threatened by boredom
+- Throw yourself in a prepared Kata, if you find yourself threatened by boredom
 - If it seems difficult to you, look for others to help you until it is no longer difficult
 - Mastering a subject.
 If it seems easy to you, explain it to others.